stacksgov/sips/sips/sip-004/sip-004-materialized-view.md

 ## Design Considerations

 Committing to the materialized view in each block has a non-zero cost in terms of time and space complexity.
-Given that Stacks miners use PoW to increase their chances of winning a block race, the time required to calculate the materialized view necessarily cuts into the time required to solve the PoW puzzle -- it is part of the block validation logic.
-While this is a cost borne by each miner, the fact that PoW mining is a zero-sum game means that miners that are able to calculate the materialized view the fastest will have a better chance of winning a block race than those who do not.
-This means that it is of paramount importance to keep the materialized view digest calculation as fast as possible, just as it is of paramount importance to make block validation as fast and cheap as possible.
+This cost is paid for by the transaction fee, but it effectively sets an upper bound on how many key/value insertions can happen per block -- in particular, generating and validating the block must be faster than the underlying burnchain block times.
+This means that it is of paramount importance to keep the materialized view digest calculation as fast as possible.

 The following considerations have a non-trivial impact on the design of the
 MARF: